-Emma's colour was heightened by this unjust praise; and with a smile, and shake of the head, which spoke much, she looked at Mr. Knightley.-It seemed as if there were an instantaneous impression in her favour, as if his eyes received the truth from her's, and all that had passed of good in her feelings were at once caught and honoured.-He looked at her with a glow of regard.
-She was warmly gratified-and in another moment still more so, by a little movement of more than common friendliness on his part.-He took her hand:-whether she had not herself made the first motion, she could not say-she might, perhaps, have rather offered it-but he took her hand, pressed it, and certainly was on the point of carrying it to his lips-when, from some fancy or other, he suddenly let it go.-Why he should feel such a scruple, why he should change his mind when it was all but done, she could not perceive.-He would have judged better, she thought, if he had not stopped.-The intention, however, was indubitable; and whether it was that his manners had in general so little gallantry, or however else it happened, but she thought nothing became him more.--It was with him, of so simple, yet so dignified a nature.-She could not but recall the attempt with great satisfaction.
-It spoke such perfect amity.-He left them immediately afterwards-gone in a moment.
+ancy or other, he suddenly let it go.-Why he should feel such a scruthat his manners had in general so little gallantry, or however else it happened, but she thought nothing became him more.--It was with him, of so simple, yet so dignified a nature.--She could not but recall the atbassed of good in her feelings were at once caught and honoured.-He ooked at her with a glow of regard.
+She was warmly gratified-and in another moment still more so, by a little movement of more than common friendliness on his part.--He took her hand;--whether she and not herself made the first motion, she could not say-she might, perhaps, have rather offered it-but he took her hand, pressed it, and certainly was on the point of carrying it to his lips-when, from some ole, why he should change his mind when it was all but done, she could not perceive.--He would have judged better, she thought, if he had not stopped.-The intention, however, was indubitable; and whether it was tempt with great satisfaction.
+It spoke such perfect amity.--He left them immediately afterwards-gone in a moment.
 He always moved with the alertness of a mind which could neither be undecided nor dilatory, but now he seemed more sudden than usual in his disappearance.